This year has been a whirlwind of emotions, so the first chance Rose and I got to get out of the city; WE TOOK IT.

 Also, I forgot to mention that all of the food platters are made to be shared.
 I’m usually NOT a fan of sharing my food…at all, but the portions are so huge, it makes it impossible to finish alone.
 So, I had to share.

 We didn’t stay for the live music, but a little later we went by the pool and heard the band!
 They were awesome!
 Our favorite was the band for brunch the next morning.
 Rose and I thought there was a great playlist playing, but when we asked the waiter she said it was A BAND!

-This dinning experience was defiantly one to remember.
+This dining experience was defiantly one to remember.

 The Stay: Suite 1501

-We also had the perfect view to the pool area and Lady Bird Lake.
+We also had the perfect view of the pool area and Lady Bird Lake.

 This was probably the best hotel experience I’ve had in North America.
-The hospitality, the customer service, and the quality of this hotel was just impeccable.
+The hospitality, customer service, and the quality of this hotel were just impeccable.

-Have you experience the beauty behind a Kimpton Hotel?
+Have you experienced the beauty behind a Kimpton Hotel?
 Tell me about it in the comments below!